English

 Explore bushwalking paths

-Bushwalking is a quintessential Blue Mountains experience.
-The Overcliff-Undercliff Track near Wentworth Falls offers panoramic views of the valley and passes through diverse landscapes.
-The Fairfax Heritage Track in Blackheath is another accessible trail that meanders through lush forests and offers serene vistas.
+Bushwalking is a classic Blue Mountains activity.
+The Overcliff-Undercliff Track at Wentworth Falls offers valley panoramas, while Blackheath’s Fairfax Heritage Track winds through lush forests with serene views.

 Embark on scenic hikes